 09:30 Big Food – They operate above the law

 Mike Callicrate presenting the Mobile Meat Processing Unit at Ventucci Farms in Colorado Springs

-The first element in the SOIL Initiative is a new design for small USDA inspected slaughter facilities, including mobile units, employing between 4 and 25 people and processing between ten and 100 animals per day.
+The first element in the SOIL Initiative is a new design for small USDA inspected slaughter facilities, including mobile and modular units, employing between 4 and 25 people and processing between ten and 100 animals per day.
 This category of slaughter operation has experienced the largest decline in the 1997 to 2007 period12.
 Intent is to reverse the decline of small, local and regional slaughter operations, restoring the economic opportunity of small and medium-sized farms and ranches to have animals prepared for marketing more directly to consumers.